arhaamwanii/ProjectManger/Readme.md

             -date
             -array for the tasks
     - show the title of these objects on one side of the screem

-    - all the info recived is stored in a array/obeject
-    - we show that array/ obeject to the user the left side of the screen
+    - once we click on one of these buttons the -project entering thing should disappear
+        - task entering thing should appear
+        - it should have the data for which data it has to show
+        - send the data with the which button was clicked to the tasks